prelert/kibana-swimlane-vis/README.md

 It is not yet possible to alter the number of color bands, nor the colors used for each range.

+By default a legend will be displayed above the swimlane showing the configured lower band threshold values for each of the colors.
+This legend can be hidden by deselecting the *Show threshold legend* checkbox in the Options tab.

 ### Tooltip formatting

 By default, the value shown in the tooltip when hovering over a band in the swimlane is shown to one decimal place.
 To alter the format of the tooltip to suit values in your data set, enter the desired format in the *Tooltip formatting* section of the Options tab.
 Refer to the [Numeral.js](http://numeraljs.com/) documentation for the range of accepted formats, with that being the library used to format the value in the tooltip.

+The date and time shown in the tooltip is displayed in the format that Kibana uses for displaying pretty-formatted dates.
+This `dateFormat` option can be configured in the *Advanced Settings* page under the Kibana Management application.

 ## Issues